zgsrc/ibjs/README.md

 ## Getting Started

-The main interfce is the `session` object returned by the `open` method callback.
+The main interface is the `session` object returned by the `sdk.open` method callback.

 ```javascript
 require("ib-sdk").open({